 It is the belief by the board that controversial issues should be fairly presented in a spirit of honest academic dialog so that students may recognize the validity of other points of view and can also learn to formulate their own opinions based upon dispassionate, objective, unbiased study and discussion of the facts related to the controversy.

-It shall be the responsibility of licensed personnel to present full and fair opportunity and means for students to study, consider, and discuss all aspects of controversial issues including but not limited to political philosophies.
+It is the responsibility of licensed personnel to present full and fair opportunities and means for students to study, consider, and discuss all aspects of controversial issues including but not limited to political philosophies.

-It shall be the responsibility of licensed personnel to refrain from advocating partisan causes, sectarian religious views, propaganda, or indoctrination of any kind through any classroom or school activity or device.
-However, licensed personnel shall not be prohibited from expressing personal opinions in a balanced and respectful manner as long as students are encouraged to reach their own decisions independently.
+It is the responsibility of licensed personnel to refrain from advocating partisan causes, sectarian religious views, propaganda, or indoctrination of any kind through any classroom or school activity or device.
+However, licensed personnel will not be prohibited from expressing personal opinions in a balanced and respectful manner as long as students are encouraged to reach their own decisions independently.

 The board encourages full discussion of controversial issues in a spirit of academic dialog that shows students they have the right to disagree with the opinions of others, but that they also have the responsibility to base their disagreements on facts or reasoned conclusions and to respect the right of others to hold conflicting opinions.